 Following completion of all parts of the Written Comprehensive Examination, the student will submit a dissertation proposal to the Comprehensive Examination Committee for review.
 This proposal will be a document of approximately 15 single-spaced pages and should include appropriate figures and references to pertinent literature.
-The proposal should be organized and written so that it could, in most cases, be submitted as a National Science Foundation dissertation enhancement or similar grant proposal.
+The proposal should be organized and written so that it could, in most cases, be submitted as a National Science Foundation doctoral dissertation research improvement or graduate fellowship proposal.